 "We've seen geospatial technology out in the market for a few decades," said Matt Gentile, a principal at Deloitte Financial Advisory Services LLP.
 "What we've witnessed in the last couple of years [is that] the pace at which data is being created that has a location element has grown exponentially."

 Gentile describes the geospatial data explosion as a "mass proliferation" generated by sensors, Internet use, geocodes attached to digital images and handheld devices with GPS capabilities.
-The process of analyzing these sources of data could help organizations provide better service to customers and -- according to Gentile's new report,
+The process of analyzing these sources of data could help organizations provide better service to customers and -- according to Gentile's new report, The Power of Zoom: Transforming Government through Location Intelligence -- to constituents as well.
+"We thought it was time to take a look at the marketplace and pause to see what we could do to help government get on top of this," he said.

 In his report, Gentile provides insights into the ways geospatial data is a mature resource that can be beneficial to the public sector.
 The report also describes how government agencies can get started without breaking the bank.